COMFORT & FAMILIARITY

 Boundaries were something else I had trouble enforcing.
 And I allowed myself to be taken advantage of and abused by "friends" and "family".
 When I finally started making the steps towards having healthy, normal boundaries and received the inevitable backlash from those who couldn't respect them, there was genuine struggle for me to hold on to the boundaries I not just wanted, but desperately needed in my life.
 I didn't want to lose these people in my life but I was losing me in the process.
 As much as it hurt, as much as my life felt empty with the holes these people left for a time, and as much as it would've been much more "comfortable" to maintain the status quo, I needed to continue stepping forward with my boundaries in place.

 In my life I can see how I would sacrifice myself for perceived comfort and familiarity.
 Because there was a false sense of stability there.
 Even though the "comfort" was quite literally destroying me, the thought of trying to change or do things different was so overwhelmingly scary due to the UNKNOWN.
 But every time I have moved out of known, I have found that my life is much richer.
 It's not always easy at first, but the ease comes with time and getting to know something new.
 I understand that moving away from something that is familiar is so incredibly difficult and it takes a very deep strength to take those steps (and continue taking those steps).
 But I hope you find some encouragement in this that helps you continue to move FORWARD.

 Wherever you are at in your life, whatever direction you are moving, I hope you find some encouragement from my own thoughts and life lessons.
 Even if you are moving backwards now, there is still a new opportunity tomorrow.
 Don't ever give up on yourself.

-I hope you enjoy these beautiful photos of Miss V. She was my very first client this year and I wanted to show off her incredible session.
-If you have been thinking about a session, don't hesitate to reach out.
+I hope you enjoy these beautiful photos of Miss S. If you have been thinking about a session, don't hesitate to reach out.
 I'd love to talk to you!